-Date Prepared: 01/28/13 While Prestone Products Corporation believes that the data contained herein are factual and the opinions expressed are those of qualified experts regarding the results of the tests conducted, the data are not to be taken as a warranty or representation for which Prestone Products Corporation assumes legal responsibility.
-They are offered solely for your consideration, investigation and verification.
+Date Prepared: 01/28/13 This SDS is directed to professional users and bulk handlers of the product.
+Consumer products are labeled in accordance with Federal Hazardous Substances Act regulations.
+While Prestone Products Corporation believes that the data contained herein are factual and the opinions expressed are those of qualified experts regarding the results of tests conducted, the data are not to be taken as a warranty or representation for which Prestone Products Corporation assumes legal responsibility.
+They are offered for your consideration, investigation and verification.
 Any use of these data and information must be determined by the user to be in accordance with applicable federal, state and local laws and regulations.
 If more information is needed, please contact: Prestone Products Corporation 69 Eagle Road Danbury, CT 06810 (800) 890-2075